 Renegotiate the debt.
-In a year, the couple plans to take Birenbaum’s advice to consolidate their line of credit with their mortgage by asking for a ‘blend and extend’ mortgage option.
+The couple plans to take Birenbaum’s advice to consolidate their line of credit with their mortgage by asking for a “blend and extend” mortgage option.
 “It was the most valuable piece of advice we received,” says Marcin.
-This option will allow them to re-do their budget with the aim of taking the debt strain off their shoulders temporarily while they maintain their home and raise their kids.
+This option will allow them to redo their budget with the aim of taking the debt strain off their shoulders temporarily while they maintain their home and raise their kids.

 Make it automatic.
-Having Marcin set up automatic monthly payments of $800 towards his line of credit is key to whittling down debt.
+Having Marcin set up automatic monthly payments of $800 toward his line of credit is key to whittling down debt.
 The money is coming from a bit of extra overtime that Marcin is putting in each week.
-“Next year, when we blend and extend our debt, Marcin’s monthly contribution will go into savings,” says Shannon.
+“When we blend and extend our debt, Marcin’s monthly contribution will go into savings,” says Shannon.
 This strategy has helped Marcin live within his means and will in future help finance home upgrades and a family vacation.

 Get outside help.
 The couple says their experience with Birenbaum was priceless.
 “We felt hopeless and stuck and she provided us with information we needed,” says Shannon.
 “Going to a money management expert really helped us and we recommend it for everyone.”

 Everyone struggles at some point with paying off debt and learning to save for the future.
-Lindsay Tithcotte, a 30-year-old engineering consultant from Kamloops, B.C., was no different.
-Did she achieve her goal of financial balance over the course of 2016?
+Lindsay Tithcotte, an engineering consultant from Kamloops, B.C., was no different.
+Did she achieve her goal of financial balance?
 Let’s see how she did.

-When we first met Sammu and Mandy Dhaliwall earlier this year, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
-Did they get on track to paying off their mortgage and saving for the future throughout 2016?
+When we first met Sammu and Mandy Dhaliwall, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
+Did they get on track to paying off their mortgage and saving for the future?
 Find out here.

-Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but as of last March, they were by and large living separate financial lives.
-They didn’t share bank accounts but they did share expenses.
-Did they get on the same financial foot in 2016?
+Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but they’ve been by and large living separate financial lives.
+They don’t share bank accounts but they do share expenses.
+Did they get on the same financial foot?
 Let’s find out.

 Want to embark on your own money makeover?
 Join the Money Fit Club to curb spending, boost your earnings, lower your taxes and more!